colegregory/yacs-rcos.github.io/_posts/2017-05-05-user-authentication-and-end-of-semester.md

 introducing the usage of a token to validate all requests made within the rspec unit tests, and I further migrated and generated a model for token generation.
-While the user authentication tests remain in progress, I plan and hope to complete the implementation and continue developing with YACS.
+While the user authentication tests remain in progress, I plan to complete the implementation and continue developing with YACS in the future.